 We may be required to share your information if we are under a duty to disclose or share your personal information to comply with a legal obligation or as required by the relevant regulator.

 Where is your information is stored?

-If you use our services while you are outside the EEA, your information may be transferred outside the EEA to provide these services.
+If you use our services while you are outside the UK or EEA, your information may be transferred outside the UK or EEA to provide these services.

 Aged 13 years or under?

 Our website and services are designed to be used by those aged over the age of 13 years.

 We do not knowingly collect personal data from children under the age of 13.
 If you are under the age of 13, please do not submit any personal data through our services.
 We encourage parents and legal guardians to monitor their children’s Internet usage and to instruct their children never to provide personal data without their permission.
 If you have reason to believe that a child under the age of 13 has provided Personal Data to Gateway Qualifications without permission, please contact us, and we will endeavour to delete that information from our databases.